BUENOS AIRES, Aug. 9, 2022 /PRNewswire/ --

 Personal in Paraguay ('Núcleo')

-Núcleo generated mobile service revenues equivalent to P$12,351 million during 9M21 (-21.6% vs. 9M20), mainly due to a decrease in the number of clients as well as a slight decrease in ARPU, which was partially offset by the appreciation of the Guaraní against the Argentine peso.
+Núcleo´s mobile service revenues during 1H22, amounted to P$8,761 million (-27.1% vs. 1H21), mainly due to a decrease in ARPU measured in constant pesos, which was partially offset by the appreciation of the Guaraní against the Argentine peso.

 Cable TV Services